biya-coin/biyaliquid-docs/.gitbook/developers-native/query-chain/insurance-funds.md

 console.log(insuranceFund)
 ```

-### Fetch estimated redemptions for a given biyaliquid address for a market
+### Fetch estimated redemptions for a given biyachain address for a market

 ```ts
 import { ChainGrpcInsuranceFundApi } from '@biya-coin/sdk-ts'